binipringle/torts/_texts/0-outline.md

 ## Intent

-Under torts law, there is intent if the defendant either desired the act to cause a harmful result; or knew with substantial certainty that such a result would occur.
+Under torts law, there is intent if the defendant either desired the act to cause a harmful result or knew with substantial certainty that such a result would occur.

 If the defendant acted with intent to inflict intentional torts against a person but instead injured another person, the defendant’s intent transfers to the other person.
 Transferred intent only applies to (1) battery, (2) assault, (3) false imprisonment, (4) trespass to land, and (5) trespass to chattels.